 Working together we can build a better future.
 By stepping outside the comfort zone of hoping for change, we can be the change.

-Together we can think different …. and succeed.
+Together we can think differently, vote differently, and succeed.

 Your health and well being is important to Jilletta.
 It has been proven that cannabis is an effective treatment in many ailments including type 2 diabetes and obesity.
 It has also been proven that it is not a gateway drug and the possibility of overdosing on it are so small that it could be said to be impossible.
 Jilletta would support the legalization of this drug and promote its use in the treatment of those addicted to opioids as it has proven affective to end addiction of those drugs that can lead to death.
 Jilletta would also invite the lawmakers from Portugal to come and speak with the legislature regarding their success at cutting their drug addiction rates in half in just 10 years.
 It's time to start using proven successful methods instead of the failed "drug war" which has seen violence and death due to drugs increase, not decrease.